 Strengthening the connection: A series of Cana Commandment retreats offer support to married couples

 FORT WORTH- Catholic couples in the Diocese of Fort Worth will have the opportunity to find ways to strengthen their marriages at the Cana Commandments retreats, one-day marriage enrichment events offered at three different locations in the diocese.
-After the three retreats take place, Good Shepherd Parish in Colleyville will host a Big Event - Marriage Conference on March 9, 2024, with Jackie and Bobby Angel.

 The retreats will help the couples discover how God’s gift of the Ten Commandments applies to their lives as individuals and to their marriages.
 The retreats can help open their hearts and minds about how to approach their marriages.